varunis/varunis.github.io/projects/SFMuni/README.md

 * `http-server` is required because map assets are local.
 Install using `npm install http-server`.

 ### Features:
-* Zoomable map with neighborhoods and streets view
+* Zoomable map with neighborhoods and streets view.
-* Live refresh every 15 seconds
+* Live refresh every 15 seconds.
-* Multi selectable dropdown with search option
+* Multi selectable dropdown with search option.
-* Selected dropdown options can display 1 to n route options at a time
+* Selected dropdown options can display 1 to n route options at a time.
-* Diffrent colored route and vehicles
+* Diffrent colored route and vehicles.
-* Matching route and vehicle colors
+* Matching route and vehicle colors.
-* Tooltip on mouseover for each vehicle displaying the route tag, speed, and last update
+* Tooltip on mouseover for each vehicle displaying the route tag, speed, and last update.

 ### Notes:
-* Tested on latest version of chrome v58.0.3029.110
+* Tested on latest version of chrome v58.0.3029.110.
 * I was able to inject d3js into AngularJS.
 However, I had started the current project with standard jQuery and d3js.
 Moving this project purely in AngularJS would require a bit more time (I only had the weekend to work on this).

 ### Future Work: